In-Context Learning State Vector with Inner and Momentum Optimization: Introduction

-To gain a better understanding of ICL, previous works have studied its mechanisms from a theoretical viewpoint and offered several functional assumptions~\citep{ICL_Induction_Heads,DBLP:conf/iclr/XieRL022,ICL_Function_Classes,Oswald2022TransformersLI,ICL_Gradient_Descent_as_Meta_Optimizers}.
-More recently, some studies have found that the ICL mapping function exists in the outputs of the attention layers or attention heads~\citep{Liu2023IncontextVM,ICL_Gradient_Descent_as_Meta_Optimizers} when applying causal effects analysis on a different set of models and tasks, such as the task vector~\citep{Hendel2023InContextLC} and the function vector~\citep{Todd2023FunctionVI}.
-These works show that the functionalities learned through ICL can be encapsulated in compressed vectors derived from transformers, which then can be used to intervene the transformer for handling queries without demonstrations.
-This revelation suggests a shift in understanding the learning dynamics of LLMs, where the focus is not just on the raw power of large-scale models but also on how efficiently they can be adapted.
-However, there remains a critical gap in understanding the operational mechanisms and optimization strategies of these compressed vectors.
-Unlike traditional parameters that undergo extensive training, these vectors represent a more nuanced aspect of ICL, one that encapsulates learned information in a more condensed form.
 In this paper, we aim to bridge the existing gap by presenting a comprehensive analysis of compressed vectors.
-Specifically, we investigate their similarities with parameters trained via gradient descent and introduce the state vector that encapsulates the processing state of ICL stored in the attention activation.
-To further understand how these vectors can be optimized and enhanced, drawing insights from the model soup~\citep{Wortsman2022ModelSA} and momentum-based gradient optimization algorithm~\citep{momentum_ref,sgd}, we propose two methodologies (namely, inner optimization and momentum optimization) which are designed to incrementally enhance the state vector.
-Moreover, we delve into the practical challenges of applying ICL in the multiple example setting where demonstrations comprising numerous examples are typically too lengthy for regular ICL processes, such as in the 100-shot setting.
-To scale up for processing extended examples, we further introduce a divide-and-conquer aggregation method that effectively compresses the ICL function of these extensive examples into a state vector.
+Specifically, we investigate their similarities with parameters trained via gradient descent and introduce the formulation of state vector that encapsulates the processing state of ICL stored in the attention activations.
+Building on the concept of state vector, and drawing insights from the model soup~\citep{Wortsman2022ModelSA} and momentum-based gradient optimization algorithms~\citep{momentum_ref,sgd}, we propose inner optimization and momentum optimization strategies which are progressively applied to enhance the state vector.
+Moreover, we further exploit the demonstration compression capabilities of the state vector to address the practical challenges encountered when applying ICL in settings with multiple examples, where demonstrations are typically too lengthy for standard ICL, such as in the 100-shot setting which is prevalent in practice.
+Specifically, we introduce a divide-and-conquer aggregation method that effectively aggregates the ICL functions of these extensive examples.
+This approach enables us to scale up for processing extended examples by compressing them into a single state vector.
 We conduct extensive experiments using Llama-2~\citep{Touvron2023Llama2O} and GPT-J~\citep{gpt-j} in both zero-shot and few-shot settings.
-The experimental results show that our method effectively enhances the state vector and we achieve state-of-the-art performance on diverse tasks.
-This not only indicates the effectiveness of our approach but also paves the way for more comprehensive understanding of ICL.
+The experimental results show that our method effectively enhances the state vector and achieves state-of-the-art performance on diverse tasks.
+This not only manifests the effectiveness of our approach but also paves the way for a more comprehensive understanding of ICL.